jabley/spdy/README.md

 pull data out of various [backing services](http://12factor.net/backing-services).
 I would also want to write tests before having the confidence to run it in production.

+I'm hopeful that I will be able to use HTTP/2 in production in near future, so there seems little point in making that investment in this project.

 # Acknowledgements

 I've read Brad Fitzpatrick's HTTP/2 and Jamie Hall's SPDY implementation.
 A lot of